 - Accident reconstruction expert testimony

-Below are potential defenses and how they may reduce or dismiss NRS 484C.130 charges:
+Below are potential defenses and how you may reduce or dismiss NRS 484C.130 charges:

 Vehicular homicide defense | Potential result in Nevada |